feyzullahertan/elastic-search-cluster/README.md

 I will show how to install Elastic Search Cluster structure.
 This repo is first aid kit. :ambulance:

 Don't you know Elastic Search?
-Lets jump to [Elastic Search 101](https://towardsdatascience.com/an-overview-on-elasticsearch-and-its-usage-e26df1d1d24a)
+Lets jump to [Elasticsearch 101](https://towardsdatascience.com/an-overview-on-elasticsearch-and-its-usage-e26df1d1d24a)

 ## Installation